smaislin186/dwa15-spring2017-notes/Style_Guide.md

 ## Formatting
 Code should use 4 spaces for indenting, not tabs.

-Lines should be 80 characters or less.
+PHP only files (no HTML) should aim to keep lines around 80 characters or less.
+Lines that stretch beyond this point should be refactored for optimal readability.

+Files with HTML may extend beyond this 80 character limit.

-There should only be one statement per line.
+In PHP-only files, there should only be one statement per line.

 Right:
 ```php